ViktOr-byte/rsschool-cv/cv.md

 ### About Me

-I am 26 years old, I work as a  engineer.
+I am 26 years old, I work as a  mechanic engineer.
 I think that my actual job will lead me to stagnation some day or other.
 I really need in activities where I can develop during my life.
 My core strengths are in problem solving and fast learning.
 I want to get knowledge and skills that will be enough for employment in a company.
 ### Skills
 - HTML
 - CSS/SCSS